envico801/GitHub-Advanced-Security/Github Certified/qa-ghcertified.md

 Q:: What are the differences when running CodeQL database creation for compiled and interpreted languages?
 (Choose two.)

+a) For compiled languages, the extractor runs on the executable file.

+b) For interpreted languages, the extractor runs on the executable file.

+c) For interpreted languages, the extractor runs directly on the source code.

+d) For interpreted languages, extraction works by monitoring the build process.
+All information is collected each time the interpreter is invoked to process a source file.

+e) For compiled languages, the extractor runs directly on the source code.

-a) For compiled languages, extraction works by monitoring the build process.
+f) For compiled languages, extraction works by monitoring the build process.
 All information is collected each time the compiler is invoked to process a source file.

-b) For interpreted languages, the extractor runs directly on the source code.

-c) For interpreted languages, extraction works by monitoring the build process.
-All information is collected each time the interpreter is invoked to process a source file.

-d) For compiled languages, the extractor runs directly on the source code.

-e) For compiled languages, the extractor runs on the executable file.

-f) For interpreted languages, the extractor runs on the executable file.

-A:: **Answer(s):** A, B
+A:: <span style="color: #f800f8">**Answer(s): F, C</span>

 For compiled languages, extraction works by monitoring the build process.
 All information is collected each time the compiler is invoked to process a source file.; For interpreted languages, the extractor runs directly on the source code.